 Past mortality experience for the Trust has been compared against the ELT17 table, and Continuous Mortality Investigation ("CMI") tables on how mortality has been changing.
 We have used the latest tables available.
-If the Trust's past experience is assumed to be consistent with mortality being a multiple of mortality from those tables, there is a 95% chance of that multiple being between 127% and 138%, with 132% being the most likely.
+If the Trust's past experience is assumed to be consistent with mortality being a multiple of mortality from those tables, there is a 95% chance of that multiple being between 131% and 141%, with 136% being the most likely.
 The assumed mortality is higher than was used last year.
-It seems that the Trust's mortality experience has increased over the last few years, and this will be considered further if this is a trend that continues.
+It seems that the Trust's mortality experience has increased over the last few years, and this may need to be considered further if this is a trend that continues.
 (More weight has effectively been given to recent experience because of the large growth in the Trust over recent years.)